In-Depth Photography Guides

 When you move from one f-stop on this scale to the next f-stop immediately adjacent to it, you change the exposure by one stop.

-For example, when you change the f-stop on your camera from from f/5.6 to f/8 (it’s immediately adjacent neighbor on the scale), you are increasing the exposure of an image by one stop, assuming all other exposure settings (like shutter speed and ISO) stay the same.
+For example, when you change the f-stop on your camera from from f/5.6 to f/8 (its immediately adjacent neighbor on the scale), you are decreasing the exposure of an image by one stop and cutting the amount of light reaching the image sensor in half (assuming all other exposure settings like shutter speed and ISO stay the same).

-Alternatively, when you change the f-stop from f/5.6 to f/4, your are decreasing the exposure of an image by one stop.
+Alternatively, when you change the f-stop from f/5.6 to f/4, your are increasing the exposure of an image by one stop and doubling the amount of light reaching the image sensor.

 Therefore, each f-stop on the f-stop scale above is one stop apart.
 This concept is illustrated in figure 7 below.